The Medallions: Post break up and later line-ups

-Green then joined forces with a different group, the Dootones, who were sometimes billed as the "New" Medallions, before forming a new version of the Medallions with his brother Jimmy Green (tenor), Charles Gardner (tenor, formerly of the Dootones), Albert Johnson (tenor), and Otis Scott (bass).
-Thereafter, there were numerous personnel changes in the group, with Vernon Green the only constant member, and the group became officially known as Vernon Green and the Medallions.
-Members included Billy Foster - who later, as Etta James' boyfriend at the time, received a co-writing credit for the song "I'd Rather Go Blind" - bass singers Bubba (or Buddha) Carter and Joe Williams.
+Green then joined forces with a different group, the Dootones (who were sometimes billed as the "New" Medallions), before forming a new version of the Medallions with his brother Jimmy Green (tenor), Charles Gardner (tenor, formerly of the Dootones), Albert Johnson (tenor), and Otis Scott (bass).
+There were numerous personnel changes in the group thereafter, with Vernon Green the only constant member, and the group became officially known as Vernon Green and the Medallions.
+Members included Billy Foster - who later, as Etta James' boyfriend at the time, received a co-writing credit for the song "I'd Rather Go Blind" - bass singers Bubba (or Buddha) Carter, and Joe Williams.
 In 1957, the group recorded for Specialty Records as the Phantoms, and Green also recorded with the Cameos.
-Green then returned to Williams' label, by then renamed Dooto Records, with a new line-up of the Medallions comprising himself, his brother Jimmy, Billy Foster and Joe Williams.
+Green then returned to Williams' label, by then renamed Dooto Records, with a new line-up of the Medallions comprising himself, his brother Jimmy, Billy Foster, and Joe Williams.
 The group, with a variety of line-ups, later recorded for the Pan World and Minit labels, continuing to release singles into the early 1960s.

 The group ceased to exist after Green was injured in a car accident in the mid-1960s, although he released a single, "Can You Talk", on Dootone as late as 1973.
-Since the death of Vernon Green in 2000, the group has been occasionally reconstituted by his brother Jimmy Green, Billy Foster, Buddha Carter, Jack Palti and Jerome Evans, who have performed as the New Medallions.
+Since the death of Vernon Green in 2000, the group has been occasionally reconstituted by his brother Jimmy Green, Billy Foster, Buddha Carter, Jack Palti, and Jerome Evans, who have performed as the New Medallions.